The micro:bit has a USB type-B micro connector.

 You can use the USB interface to load code onto the micro:bit, and to power it.

-You will need to make sure that this cable is designed to be a data transfer cable (i.e. it has all of the wires inside it populated) rather than just being a charging cable.
-Some charging cables that come with mobile phones and other portable devices only have the power wires fitted - which means that your micro:bit will power up when plugged into the USB of your computer, but you will not be able to drag and drop code on to it.
+You will need to make sure that this cable is designed to be a data transfer cable rather than just being a charging cable.
+Some charging cables that come with mobile phones and other portable devices only have the power wires fitted - which means that your micro:bit will power up when plugged into the USB of your computer, but it will not show up on the computer as a MICROBIT drive.

 When the micro:bit is powered from USB, the yellow system LED on the back will light.